Back to blog

 So, before getting to the automation part, carefully plan out your posts, personalizing them to your target audience.
 Create dynamic and engaging content, and any automated marketing communications follow-up will be a raging success.

 Marketing and analytics tools must work as a single unit.
 Otherwise, how will you know whether your marketing automation strategy has been successful?
 Use analytics to gather data, measure performance, and analyze it, and you’ll always know what works and what doesn’t.
-That’s not to mention that over 50% of companies extensively using marketing analytics end up with higher profits.
+That’s not to mention that over 50% of companies extensively using marketing analytics tools end up with higher profits.

 Fortunately, the best marketing automation tools have built-in analytics capabilities, allowing you to launch campaigns and measure their effectiveness in a unified platform.
 But first, you must learn how to measure and analyze performance correctly.